What is first person POV?

+The limitations of first person POV, however, restrict you to only describing what this character sees, thinks, and feels, and sometimes that narrator can be unreliable.
+If you want to show your main character either rising above or succumbing to a threat at the climax, seeing the story through his or her eyes can be very powerful.
 What do you think about first-person narrative?
 Is it the easiest to write because you can get into the character’s voice and head?
 Or is it the most difficult because you can only see and know what the narrator does?

 Amateurs and careless writers use first-person narration that sounds remarkably like themselves.
 But if you’re into characterization, or a character-centered story, you’ll love discovering each distinct, new voice for your next work in progress.